 David Harber's Sundials

-David Harber is probably better known for its sculptures nowadays.
+David Harber is probably better known for its sculpture installations.
 But sundials were where the company started.
 And sundials, time and all things celestial remain a passion for David Harber, who still regards himself as very much a sundial maker at heart.

 What type of sundial?

 David Harber makes three main types of sundials: armillary sphere sundials; vertical sundials which attach to a wall; and traditional horizontal sundials.
-All three types have a long history dating back to ancient times so owning any of these sundials is a great way to connect with the past.
+All three types have a long history dating back to ancient times so owning any of these sundials is a great way to connect with the past and a salutary reminder of the inexorable passage of time.
 The company also makes a few unusual sundials which are as much sculpture as time pieces.

 The right sundial for you depends on what you are looking to achieve in your garden.
 Are you looking for accurate time telling?
 Is traditional style an important consideration?
 Do you want a big impressive feature?
 The location of the sundial in your garden is another factor.